ioni-dev/Cinema24/README.md

 ##
 ![](but-why.gif)

-## Because i love Cinema, i'm sometimes i try to remember a movie that i have seen several years ago but no success, or when i want to recommend a movie to family or friends,this is the perfect solution.
+## Because i love Cinema, sometimes i try to remember a movie that i have seen several years ago but no success, or when i want to recommend a movie to family or friends,this is the perfect solution.

 ## Builded with